 Similarly, our bedroom closet was STUFFED with clothes, only a small percentage of which we actually wore.
 It took a couple of months, and few trips through each room, getting rid of more each time, but slowly we began to get rid of clothes we just didn’t need anymore…AND IT FELT REALLY GOOD!!!

-My husband and I now have only four bath towels that we use, and each child has one.
-We have one extra set of sheets for each bed in our house and two guest towels.
+My husband and I now have only two bath towels that we use, and each child has one.
+We have one extra set of sheets for each bed in our house and two guest towels (and we don’t miss any of the extras!).
 Similarly, I cut down the number of wash cloths, dish cloths and towels.

 We also got rid of ALL of our laundry baskets.
 Why?
 Because they always ended up in bedrooms half full of clean clothes, half piled with who knows what kind of unfolded laundry, and NEVER EMPTIED and put away.
 They just created chaos.

 Fortunately, we have the benefit of having our laundry room on the same level as our bedrooms.
 If yours isn’t as conveniently located, you may want to keep around ONE basket.
 But I find that I can carry a load of laundry in my arms and quickly distribute it to it’s home without using a basket (more on this below!).